Describes the available methods for authenticating Greenplum Database clients.

 pg_hba.conf fields is as follows:

 Specifies the client machine addresses that this record matches.
-This field can contain either a host name, an IP address range, or one of the special key words mentioned below.
+This field can contain an IP address, an IP address range, or a host name.

 An IP address range is specified using standard numeric notation for the range's starting address, then a slash (